Chad-Thackray/zeta-project/README.md

 Zero_confirm_accurate Uses up to the third remainder term and is thus markedly more accurate, which is required when dealing with higher values of t.

 Zero_confirm_first only uses the first remainder term and is therefore significantly faster in verifying the zeros.
+This is the function explicitly referenced in the dissertation.

 Instructions for use: